What is a Zero Trust Network?

 - Regularly review and update your security policies.

 Zero trust doesn't mean zero risk, but it sure comes close!
-The zero trust network is designed and implemented using a well-defined framework, which outlines the policies, processes, and technologies required to achieve a secure and efficient zero trust environment.
-So, while a zero trust network can never be 100% hack-proof, it's the closest thing you can get!
+Zero trust is designed and implemented using a well-defined framework, which outlines the policies, processes, and technologies required to achieve a secure and efficient zero trust environment.
+So, while zero trust can never be 100% hack-proof, it's the closest thing you can get!